TEFL Accreditation: What is it and why is it important?

 Should I prioritise accreditation when choosing a TEFL course?

-If you are choosing between different courses, then, all other things being equal, yes, you should certainly prioritise those that are accredited by reputable bodies that stand up to scrutiny.
+If you’re choosing between different courses, then all other things being equal, you should certainly prioritise those that are accredited by reputable bodies that stand up to scrutiny.

 But remember there are other factors which might be as important in your choice, which we outline in these questions to ask when choosing a TEFL course.
 The duration of the course (as we mentioned above), the course cost and location, for example, may all come into it.
 But that’s not to say you should choose a shady, non-accredited course provider just because they run their course on the beach!